Brunus-Labs/senior-sem-slideshow/slideshow.md

 # Working on a team

 - Just
-- git
+- Git
-- linting
+- Linting
-- tests
+- Tests
-- standups
+- Standups

 ---